GovTechSG/techpass-user-docs/docs/get-invited-and-onboard-to-techpass.md

     ![vendor-mfa-7](assets/support/vendor-mfa-7-new.png)

-  11. The page changes to show your success.
-Your mobile phone is registered successfully to this account.
+  11. Your mobile phone is registered successfully to this account.
 Click **Next**.

     ![vendor-mfa-8](assets/support/vendor-mfa-8-new.png)